Emirates Capital Asset Management (ECAM)

 Support / Resistance Levels (based upon respective time period closing price):

-The Loonie closed the week between the short term trend 50 + 200 day moving averages and between the intermediate term trend 20 + 65 week moving averages.
-For the month of February the Loonie has lost -0.65%.
-It continues to recover off its 2020 lows but closed the month of January below the long term trend 10 month moving average keeping the long term bearish until months end.
+For the month of April the Aussie dollar has gained +0.49%.
+It closed the week between the short term trend 50 + 200 day moving averages and between the intermediate term trend 20 + 65 week moving averages.
+It closed the month of April below the long term trend 10 month moving average keeping the long term outlook bearish until months end.

 (Short Term Neutral)